 - Turn off the heat, then sprinkle the spinach with salt, and squirt with lemon.

-Now make tacos!
+Now make Chipotle Sweet Potato and Spinach Tacos!
 Serve the fixin’s piping hot on flour or corn tortillas with big fat slices of fresh avocado, crumbled or shredded cheese, sour cream, or whatever other goodies your heart desires.
 Some rice and beans on the side would be nice too.